AnvitAggarwal/anvitaggarwal.github.io/blog/posts/JOSAA Counselling Advice.md

 - Different colleges have different ways of compiling their placement data.

-- Even if they are accurate, you are assuming that maximising your first year’s salary is equivalent to long-term success (which is false if think so).
+- Even if they are accurate, you are assuming that maximising your first year’s salary is equivalent to long-term success (which is false if you think so).

 - Placements are variable.
 They are highly affected by the ongoing situation and not reliable.